-Artificial worlds are a great place to test the impact of our choices on our future.
-From our use of land and the impact on endangered species, to vaccination rates and the eradication of disease, we are coupled to our environment.
+Math helps us model artificial worlds to test the future impact of our choices.
+From our use of land and the impact on endangered species, to vaccination rates and the eradication of disease, these models give us a better understanding of how we are coupled to our environment.

 Chris Bauch, professor of Applied Mathematics and a University Research Chair at the University of Waterloo, applies mathematics to solve real-world problems in health, sustainability, and human behaviour.